 McKnight first met the princess at a photo shoot for British Vogue in 1990.
 He knew he would be styling somebody important, but he didn’t know it was Princess Diana until she walked in the room.

-“She came bounding up the stairs in a studio in Hackney, this beautiful long-legged blonde, and immediately made us all feel totally at ease,” McKnight told TODAY’s Keir Simmons.
+“She came bounding up the stairs in a studio in Hackney, this beautiful long-legged blond, and immediately made us all feel totally at ease,” McKnight told TODAY’s Keir Simmons.
 “She had an amazing way of disarming you and kind of getting rid of all the nerves, and laughing and making jokes.”

 For the shoot, McKnight tucked the Princess's hair underneath her tiara to make it appear shorter.